Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 Simply ensure that you have taken care of the following:
 * The training code is instrumented correctly with Horovod.
-* The Azure ML environment contains Horovod and MPI.
+* Your Azure ML environment contains Horovod and MPI.
 The PyTorch and TensorFlow curated GPU environments come pre-configured with Horovod and its dependencies.
 * Create an `MpiConfiguration` with your desired distribution.

 #### Example